-Barnard & Westwood is a 90-year old company that specialises in bespoke stationery.
-Bear in mind that you will be building, from scratch, no ordinary stationery set, as the company like to utilise the best techniques accumulated over the past century and beyond to create a finished article unique from anything else.
+Barnard & Westwood is a 90-year old company that specializes in bespoke stationery.
+Bear in mind that you will be building, from scratch, no ordinary stationery set, as the company like to utilize the best techniques accumulated over the past century and beyond to create a finished article unique from anything else.
 They are perfectionists in what they do, but a lot of that you’ll discover for yourself.

-From the start you’ll begin to realise why the likes of Vivienne Westwood, Hunter, Dom Pérignon, Burberry, Holland & Holland, Sotheby’s, and the Royal Family (details of which the company are not permitted to go into) employ Barnard & Westwood for their services.
+From the start you’ll begin to realize why the likes of Vivienne Westwood, Hunter, Dom Pérignon, Burberry, Holland & Holland, Sotheby’s, and the Royal Family (details of which the company are not permitted to go into) employ Barnard & Westwood for their services.
 For a clientele that are themselves typically scrupulous in presentation, it’s a huge compliment to the exhaustive methods the company puts into attaining the finest of details.

 Before your consultation, you will receive a walking tour of Barnard & Westwood’s workshop.
 This is the best way to get an idea of the sheer perfectionism instilled in the manufacture of the company’s products.
 Those that man the printers are experts in their field, and the tools available to them some of the rarest in the country.
 For instance, there are only two people left in the UK who service the die-stamping printers that Barnard & Westwood rely on.

 The experience itself is a very sensory one.
 Barnard & Westwood have their own design tool on their website where the customer can be quite liberal in creating what they desire from scratch, and are quite welcome to, but this hardly compares to the hands-on approach available when visiting the workshop.